ClarityNLP/ClarityNLP/docs/user_guide/nlpql/basic_examples.md

 # Overview
 Before going through these examples, make sure to review the [NLPQL walkthrough](../intro/overview.html "simple walkthrough") to get an understanding of the general components of NLPQL.
 For this set of examples, we will be focusing on extracting data relevant to congestive heart failure.

-Note we recommend prepending each query with `limit=100;` which keeps the job small and allows you to test queries without taking up a lot of time and compute resources.
+Note we recommend prepending each query with `limit 100;` which keeps the job small and allows you to test queries without taking up a lot of time and compute resources.
 Once you have developed a query and want to scale it to the full dataset, simply remove the `limit` statement.

 **All of the sample results shown here are from the de-identified [MIMIC III](https://mimic.physionet.org/) dataset.**